riscv-boom/riscv-boom/CONTRIB_AND_STYLE.md

       //   overflows to the next line that
       //   overflows for the final time
       ```
-* To denote a new section of the code that needs to be separated with a comment, use the follwing format
+* To denote a new section of the code that needs to be separated with a comment, use the following format
     * ```
       //----------------------------
       // new section doing something